Schuyler Personal Size Canterbury KJV Bible Review

 Material to help in study includes cross references, glossary, and maps with an index.
 There are enough references (55,000) to get your started in study or sermon prep.
 I would like to see a table of weights and measures added.
 It’s probably enough for most beginner/intermediate-level study.
 I do have trouble reading the small references when my eyes are tired.
 It doesn’t have a concordance, so you’ll need other tools.

 I’ve found the Canterbury to be an excellent Bible for preaching.
 Even though the font is smaller than I prefer for preaching, it’s dark and sharp and the reference keys are so small that I don’t even notice them.
 The pronunciation marks are not overdone.
 The cover doesn’t want to stay completely open at Genesis 1, but I don’t have to fight with it to read from the pulpit.
 I’m sure it will break in easily.
 The text doesn’t bend into the gutter.
 The pages are easy to turn.
-The section headings are great for seeing the context and for find things quickly.
+The section headings are great for seeing the context and for finding things quickly.
 They break up the page and help make the verse-by-verse layout easier to follow.
 I’m more likely to preach from it if I preach at someone else’s Church because I like larger print for preaching, but I have no issues preaching from it.

 The size is great for teaching small groups, home Bible studies, witnessing, teaching during lunch breaks, etc. It’s a good size for teaching while holding the Bible in one hand.
 The pages in the back are good for outlines, notes, lists, etc.